 pink sprinkles & hearts (links above on where to find)

 Method Preheat the oven to 350°F. Line a 9 x 13-inch baking pan with parchment paper.

-In the bowl of a stand mixer fitted with the paddle attachment, add sugar, vanilla bean, cocoa, and dark chocolate.
+In the bowl of a stand mixer fitted with the paddle attachment, add sugar, cocoa, and dark chocolate.
 Add the boiling water and mix on medium speed until all the chocolate and cocoa are melted and you have a smooth chocolate.